-Designating 988 as a universal, toll-free crisis hotline has created a tremendous opportunity to prevent tragic outcomes and increase access to behavioral healthcare, which includes both mental healthcare and addiction treatment.
+Designating 988 as a universal, toll-free crisis hotline in 2022 has created a tremendous opportunity to prevent tragic outcomes and increase access to behavioral healthcare, which includes both MH and SUD treatment.

-Many of the callers to crisis hotlines require a rapid assessment to determine whether they need mental health and/or addiction treatment, and at what level, as well as help in finding behavioral healthcare providers.
+Many of the callers to crisis hotlines require a rapid assessment to determine whether they need MH and/ or SUD treatment, and at what level, as well as help in finding behavioral healthcare providers.

 In most areas of the United States, this type of urgent crisis assessment and stabilization service is not available.
-Consequently, people experiencing a serious mental health or addiction crisis land in emergency departments, where they are unlikely to receive appropriate care, or are taken into custody of law enforcement.
+Consequently, people experiencing a serious MH or SUD crisis land in emergency departments, where they are unlikely to receive appropriate care, or are taken into custody of law enforcement.

-NABH supports federal funding for and guidance to help states establish or improve crisis systems that integrate crisis response with a full continuum of mental health and addiction treatment services, including mobile crisis, short-term crisis stabilization, and inpatient and outpatient care.
+NABH supports federal funding and guidance to help states establish or improve crisis systems that integrate crisis response with a full continuum of MH and SUD treatment services, including mobile crisis, short-term crisis stabilization, and inpatient and outpatient care.
 Research shows that such systems improve treatment outcomes and can reduce interaction with law enforcement and emergency department utilization.